smeeklai/masterThesis/README.rst

 Python
 ~~~~~~

-The first software requirement is `Python 2.6, 2.7, or Python 3.3+ <https://www.python.org/download/releases/>`__.
+The modified version of the library requirement is `Python 2.6 or 2.7 <https://www.python.org/download/releases/>`__.
 This is required to use the library.

 PyAudio (for microphone users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~